jdevfullstack/PureBasic/README.md

 # PureBasic
-For educational purposes only
+For educational/demonstration purposes only.

-To compile/run, just use PureBasic IDE, that's very fast and simple for simple programs.
+To compile/run, just use PureBasic IDE, that's very fast and simple for simple programs like these.

-These are simple softwares to appreciate your programming skills.